wp-plugins/logo-management/readme.txt

-=== Plugin Name ===
+=== Logo Management ===

-Contributors: rjsekrn
+Contributors: Rajasekaran
-Tags: logo, dynamic logo
-Requires at least: 3.0
+Tags: logo, logo replacement, logo customization, change logo, custom Requires at least: 3.0
 Tested up to: 3.1
 Stable tag: trunk

+This plugin enables you to change easily the admin header logo and login page logo.

 == Description ==

-This plugin enables you to change easily the admin header logo and login page logo.

-This plugin is extremely easy to use and very flexible, built with full Ajax and jQuery support.
+This plugin is extremely easy to use and very flexible.

+You can change the wordpress logo on the admin login page, registration page, lost your password to a logo of your own.

 == Installation ==

-e.g.
+Install this plugin is very simple:

-1. Upload `logo-management.zip` to the `/wp-content/plugins/` directory
+   1. Upload 'logo-management' folder to the /wp-content/plugins/ directory
    2. Activate the plugin through the 'Plugins' menu in WordPress
+   3. Give 0777 permission to /logo-management/includes/cache/
+   4. Go to Settings/Logo Management and configure as you want.

 == Frequently Asked Questions ==

-= test question? =

-Test answer.
+= How do I change my register page logo? =

+Once you checked the "Would you like your logo to appear on the login page?" on logo management settings page, It will affect "login" page, "register" page and "lost your password" page.

 == Screenshots ==

-== Upgrade Notice ==
+1. This is what your Administration Section for Logo Management will look like.
+2. This is the login page with your custom logo.
+3. This is the lost your password page with your custom logo.

 == Changelog ==

 = 1.0 =

-== Arbitrary section ==

-You may provide arbitrary sections, in the same format as the ones above.
-This may be of use for extremely complicated plugins where more information needs to be conveyed that doesn't fit into the categories of "description" or "installation."
-Arbitrary sections will be shown below the built-in sections outlined above.

-== A brief Markdown Example ==

-Ordered list:

-1. Fully customizable!
-2. Multilingual support
-3. Simple installation & easy configuration
+* Initial version release.